Subtitles and Transcript

 0:11 The "Dirty Jobs" crew and I were called to a little town in Colorado, called Craig.
 It's only a couple dozen square miles.
 It's in the Rockies.
 And the job in question was sheep rancher.

 0:22 My role on the show, for those of you who haven't seen it — it's pretty simple.
-I'm an apprentice, and I work with the people who actually do the jobs in question.
-And my responsibilities are to simply try and keep up and give an honest account of what it's like to be these people, for one day in their life.
+I'm an apprentice, and I work with the people who do the jobs in question.
+And my responsibilities are to simply try and keep up, and give an honest account of what it's like to be these people for one day in their life.
 The job in question: herding sheep.
 Great.

-0:41 We go to Craig and we check in to a hotel and I realize the next day that castration is going to be an absolute part of this work.
-So, normally, I never do any research at all.
-But, this is a touchy subject, and I work for the Discovery Channel, and we want to portray accurately whatever it is we do, and we certainly want to do it with a lot of respect for the animals.
-So I called the Humane Society and I say, "Look, I'm going to be castrating some lambs, Can you tell me the deal?"
+0:41 We go to Craig and we check into a hotel, and I realize the next day that castration is going to be an absolute part of this work.
+Normally, I never do any research at all.
+But this is a touchy subject, and I work for the Discovery Channel, and we want to portray accurately whatever it is we do.
+And we certainly want to do it with a lot of respect for the animals.
+So I call the Humane Society and I say, "Look, I'm going to be castrating some lambs.
+Can you tell me the deal?"

 1:28 And I said, "Well, what exactly is the process?"

 1:31 And they said, "The band is applied to the tail, tightly.
 And then another band is applied to the scrotum, tightly.
 Blood flow is slowly retarded; a week later the parts in question fall off.

 1:42 "Great — got it."
 OK, I call the SPCA to confirm this.
 They confirm it.
 I also call PETA just for fun, and they don't like it, but they confirm it.
 OK, that's basically how you do it.